dixndanl/ecommerce_hcl_hackathon/backend/README.md

 # Ecommerce Backend (Express + JWT)

-Minimal Express backend with local login and JWT-based auth.
+Minimal Express backend with local login and JWT-based auth, using Sequelize + PostgreSQL for users.

 ## Quick start (inside a container shell)